Manoj-kumar-surabhi/prediction_of_Breast_Cancer_diagnostic/README.md

-The main aim of this analysis is to predict whether a person needs diagnosis for brease cancer or not.
+The main aim of this analysis is to predict whether a person needs diagnosis for breast cancer or not.
 I used 30 continous prediciors intially.
 After Prinicipal component analysis, it was reduced to 4 PCA components.
 Til now, I did principal component analysis amd it's ongoing.